Educators

 • Punctuation: Accurate use of periods, commas, apostrophes, and question marks in grading comments.
 Practice this with punctuation mode.

 • Email rhythm: Short sentences, fast composition.
-A 1-minute typing test approximates the rhythm of writing short emails.
+A typing test — the 1-minute format — approximates the rhythm of writing short emails.

 • Grading feedback: The faster you can type a sentence of feedback, the more feedback students get.
 Use custom text mode with your own feedback phrases to drill your most-used sentences.